dalienst/dalienst/README.md

 - Designed front-end interfaces using Figma, enhancing user experience.
 - Implemented front-end designs using NextJS.
 - Deployed the company web application on Railway for the API and Vercel for the front-end.
-- Enhanced team collaboration on version control, creating streamlined workflows..
+- Enhanced team collaboration on version control, creating streamlined workflows.

 ### Close The Gap - Circular Economy Hub